 The smiling teacher quickly made his way toward a group of prostitutes.
 They were seated near the tax collectors and other detestables.
 Two of these women were clearly pregnant.

 “Lucky!”
 The teacher announced, taking these soon-to-be mothers by the hand.
 He had them stand so the crowd could see them.
 The women blushed.
-“The pure!”
+“The spotless!”
 He said.

 While many laughed, others registered their objections.

 “in the heart!”
 The speaker amended touching his own heart.
 “Because they themselves?"
 He laid his hands on their large bellies and said, The divine are going to perceive for themselves.”